Environmental Governance

 - Externally, the clients of the DFI, consisting mainly of loan borrowers, investor-clients, and trade and industry associations.

-To read more about Environmental Governance Standards, follow this link: http://www.egs-asia.com
+To read more about Environmental Governance Standards, follow this link: https://www.egs-asia.com

 New Financiers and the Environment